VolvoGroup/ofono/README.md

 # ofonoGTO
-this is a fork from ofono to support Gemalto modules and additional features.
+this is a fork from ofonoGTO (https://github.com/GiacintoCifelli/ofonoGTO) to support Volvos needs